logo

 Q. Are partial withdrawals allowed in the NPS and PPF?

-A. Both NPS and PPF provide the partial withdrawal facility.
+A. Both NPS and PPF provide a partial withdrawal facility.
 NPS partial withdrawal is allowed only up to the extent of 25% of the total corpus.
 The withdrawal can only be done after the 3 years from the date of account opening and it can be done for a maximum of 3 times during the whole tenure.
 Also, there should be a difference of 5 years between the withdrawals.

 While for the PPF, Partial withdrawals are allowed only up to 50% of the total corpus.
 The withdrawals can only be made after the completion of 5 years of the tenure.
 And, the limit for the withdrawal is restricted to 1 time during each fiscal year.